-A number of shops in the villages offer rentals as well as ski shops at the top of Kleine Scheidegg.
-If you rent your sled at the top of the mountain ask the shop beforehand as many allow you to ride down and drop the sled off at the train station.
+Several shops in the villages offer rentals and ski shops at the top of Kleine Scheidegg.
+If you rent your sled at the top of the mountain, ask the shop beforehand, as many allow you to ride down and drop the sled off at the train station.
 We highly recommend giving sledges a try as they’re a blast for everyone.
 Hint* The metal sleds go much faster than the plastic ones.

-For those who like to keep their feet firmly on the ground, there are a countless number of hiking trails around the Jungfrau region that are open year round.
-While wintertime trails are limited they still have a number of groomed trails that allow for wonderful winter hikes in skis, snowshoes, or even hiking boots.
+For those who like to keep their feet firmly on the ground, countless hiking trails around the Jungfrau region are open year-round.
+While wintertime trails are limited, they still have several groomed trails that allow for wonderful winter hikes in skis, snowshoes, or hiking boots.

-It doesn’t matter what you’re doing or where you are in the region, but the views are going to be breathtaking.
-There is a good reason that Jungfrau is one of the most popular spots in Switzerland.
+It doesn’t matter what you’re doing or where you are in the region, but the views will be breathtaking.
+There is a good reason Jungfrau is one of the most popular spots in Switzerland.
 It’s for the jaw-dropping mountain views, so make sure to bring a good travel camera.